Installation (Composer)

 SQLite Database Settings

-If you are using SQLite, uncomment the following lines in the inc/config.inc.php
+If you are using SQLite, modify the database section in the config/settings.php

 file: